kyco/eeaas/apps/docs/README.md

-# Eeaas demo
+# Eeaas docs

-This app contains the demo which is hosted on GitHub Pages.
+This app contains the documentation which is hosted on GitHub Pages.

-Pushing or merging into the `main` branch will deploy the demo using the `gh-pages` branch.
+Pushing or merging into the `main` branch will deploy using the `gh-pages` branch.

-The demo can be viewed at https://kyco.github.io/eeaas/.
+The actual documnetation can be viewed [here](https://kyco.github.io/eeaas/).